kobotoolbox/kobocat/README.md

 $ django-admin.py compilemessages ;
 $ for app in {main,viewer} ; do cd kobocat/apps/${app} && django-admin.py compilemessages && cd - ; done
 ```
-## Testing in Kobocat
+## Testing in KoBoCAT

-For Kobo-Install Users, enter the folder for Kobo-Install and run this command
+For kobo-install users, enter the folder for kobo-install and run this command

 ```
 ./run.py -cf exec kobocat bash